Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Related Work

 \subsection{BIQA Models}

 Many early BIQA methods are based on hand-engineered natural scene statistics (NSS) in spatial~\cite{mittal2012no, mittal2013making}, transformed~\cite{moorthy2011blind}, or both domains~\cite{ghadiyaram2017perceptual}.
 In recent years, deep learning began to show its promise in the field of BIQA.
 Patchwise training~\cite{bosse2016deep,kang2014convolutional}, transfer learning~\cite{zeng2018blind}, and quality-aware pre-training~\cite{liu2017rankiqa, Ma2018End, ma2019blind} were proposed to compensate for the lack of human-rated data.
 Of particular interest is the introduction of IQA datasets with realistic distortions~\cite{ciancio2011no, ghadiyaram2016massive, hosu2020koniq}, which excites a series of BIQA models to address the synthetic-to-real generalization.
 Zhang~\etal~\cite{zhang2020blind} assembled two network branches to account for synthetic and realistic distortions separately.
 Su~\etal~\cite{9156687} investigated content-aware convolution for robust BIQA, while Zhu~\etal~\cite{zhu2020metaiqa} aimed to learn more transferable quality-aware representations by meta-learning.
 Zhang~\etal~\cite{zhang2021uncertainty} proposed a dataset combination strategy to train BIQA models on multiple IQA datasets.
-They later formulated the continual learning setting for BIQA as a new paradigm, and introduced a method that combines LwF~\cite{li2018learning} with a \textit{K}-means gating (KG) module~\cite{zhang2023continual}.
+They later formulated the continual learning setting for BIQA, and introduced a method that combines LwF~\cite{li2018learning} with a \textit{K}-means gating (KG) module~\cite{zhang2023continual}.
 Concurrently, Liu~\etal~\cite{liu2021liqa} proposed a continual learning method for BIQA based on a replay strategy.
-Ma~\etal~\cite{ma2021remember, ma2023forgetting} proposed a remember-and-reuse network that utilizes a pruning technique to enable continual learning of BIQA models.
-In this paper, we follow the setting of~\cite{zhang2023continual}, and propose a new continual learning method for BIQA with significantly improved performance in several aspects.
+Ma~\etal~\cite{ma2021remember} relied on model pruning techniques to enable continual learning of BIQA methods.

+In this paper, we follow the setting in~\cite{zhang2023continual}, and propose a new continual learning method for BIQA with significantly improved performance in several aspects.